How to Add Bullet Points & Numbered Lists in WordPress

 That’s all about adding bullet points and numbered lists in WordPress.

 Ultimate Blocks lets you add advanced and stylish bullet points by using the ‘Styled List‘ block.
+It’s also called icon list block.

-Once you’ve installed the plugin, go to your post editor and click on the ‘+’ icon to add a new block.
+Now go to your post editor and click on the ‘+’ icon to add a new block.
 Then search for ‘Styled List’ and insert the block.

 You can choose any icon for your styled list from the block options panel.
 You can also choose icon color, icon size, item spacing, and add additional CSS properties to your list.